-In FY 2013, GTA implemented a new tool called the State Annual Report Register (STARR) to collect data about IT expenditures from the agencies.
-STARR changed the way information is requested.
-In the past, data on IT expenditures was based on high-level accounts from the state's financial system.
-With STARR, information is requested by application, infrastructure and network.
-As a result, the state's IT financial picture is clearer this year than in past years.

-The state has a more comprehensive understanding of the cost of infrastructure and network services than it does for applications.
-Infrastructure and network services are provided through the Georgia Enterprise Technology Services (GETS) program.
-Under GETS, Georgia is able to measure consumption and value through detailed reporting for all agency users of infrastructure and network services (see IT Financial Management).
+In FY 2013 GTA implemented a new tool called State Annual Report Register (STARR) to collect data about IT expenditures from the agencies.
+With the implementation of the tool, the way information was requested changed.
+In the past IT spend data was based on high-level accounts from Georgia's our financial system.
+With the new tool, information was requested by application, infrastructure and network.
+The IT financial picture is clearer this year than in past years.
+The state has a clear understanding of the infrastructure and network costs.
+These are services provided through the Georgia Enterprise Technology Services (GETS) program.
+Under the program, Georgia is able to measure usage and value with detailed reporting for all agency users and consumers of infrastructure and network services (see IT Financial Management).
+However, for areas outside of GETS, such a application costs, the detail comes data collected from the agencies using the STARR tool.